After claiming a first Premier League title, Liverpool are also rewriting the history books.

-Jurgen Klopp's leaders are 25 points clear and, having set a number of records in the competition this season, they can set a number of other new marks.
+Jurgen Klopp's leaders are 23 points clear after beating Aston Villa in Matchweek 33 and, having set a number of records in the competition this season, they can establish a number of other new marks.

-We look at the records they have set and can still target.
+We look at the records they have already achieved and can still target.

 When Liverpool reached 61 points from their opening 21 matches, it was the most a team had ever accumulated at that stage in any of Europe's top five leagues.

 They went on to extend their record, winning their following six fixtures to rack up 79 points from their first 27 matches before losing at Watford.

 With their 1-0 win at Tottenham Hotspur on 11 January, Liverpool set a record of 104 points from 38 Premier League matches, beating the 102 achieved by Manchester City and Chelsea, ending in 2018 and 2005 respectively.

 Liverpool extended their record to 110 points from 38 matches (W36 D2 L0) after beating West Ham United 3-2 in February.

 Liverpool have had a 25-point lead this season, the biggest ever in English top-flight history.

 Liverpool's 3-2 victory over West Ham United on 24 February was their 21st consecutive Premier League home win, beating Man City's record of 20, achieved between 2011 and 2012.

 By claiming the title with seven matches to spare Liverpool beat the mark set of becoming champions with five matches remaining, set by Man Utd in 2000/01, and Man City in 2017/18.